-Ami has earned a Bachelor of Business Administration with a double major in Accounting and Computer Information systems from University of Central Arkansas.
-She is a Certified Public Accountant and a member of the Alaska Society of Certified Public Accountants (AKCPA), the American Institute of Certified Public Accountants (AICPA), and the Taxation Division of the AICPA.
+Ami earned a Bachelor of Business Administration with a double major in Accounting and Computer Information Systems from the University of Central Arkansas.
+She is a Certified Public Accountant and a member of the Alaska Society of Certified Public Accountants (AKCPA), the American Institute of Certified Public Accountants (AICPA), the Taxation Division of the AICPA, and the Fairbanks Estate Planning Council.
 In October of 2012, Ami was appointed to the Tax Practice Management Committee of the AICPA.
-She also regularly attends the AICPA National Tax Conference in Washington DC.

 Outside of the office, Ami is kept busy by her four children and husband.
 Her family enjoys their summers to the fullest extent by spending almost every weekend camping in the great outdoors.
-Ami is also a supporter of the American Cancer Society’s Relay for Life and Love, Inc. When she can find the time, she also loves reading, knitting and sewing.
+When she can find the time, she also loves reading, knitting, and sewing.

 On April 26, 2017 the Trump administration provided information on proposed tax law changes, many of which mirror his previous tax policy statements.
 Although these proposals lack significant detail, here is what the president proposes and how it might impact your tax liability:

 Business Tax Rates - Trump’s proposal would cut the top rate on corporate...

 Tax legislation passed late in December 2015 (the Protecting Americans from Tax Hikes Act) extended a number of favorable business provisions and made some others permanent.
 The provisions can have a significant impact on a business’s taxes for 2016.
 Here is a rundown of those changes that need to be considered when preparing your 2016 and 2017...